 To clean the aquarium filter system, you must be extremely careful not to damage the beneficial bacteria in the filter media.
 You must not wash the filter or the filter media directly under the tap, or in untreated tap water.
-Chlorine in the tap water can kill the good bacteria and causing your aquarium nitrogen cycle to crash.
-It can be easily avoided by using aquarium water conditioner with the tap water in a water bucket.
-You can also use the old tank water which you have just removed from the aquarium during water change.
+Chlorine in the tap water can kill the good bacteria and cause your aquarium nitrogen cycle to crash.
+You can easily avoid it by using aquarium water conditioner with the tap water in a water bucket.
+You can also use the old tank water which you have just removed from the aquarium during a water change.

 The filter media must not be out of the water for more than a few minutes during the entire cleaning process.
 The aquarium nitrogen cycle bacteria are aquatic based species, and can’t survive for long in the air.

 Do not forget that you have turned off everything electrical in the fish tank.
 Now you must turn them back on.
 You must make sure everything especially the filter and the heater is working properly again.
 It is necessary to watch the aquarium for at least a few minutes after you have finished everything.
 It is to make sure everything is alright.